datastax/cassandra-data-apis/graphql/README.md

 The `pageState` is returned in the data result of queries.
-It is a marker that can be passed to subsequent queries to get the following page.
+It is a marker that can be passed to subsequent queries to get the next page.

 ``` graphql
 query {